German, Spanish, and English — more on the way.

 Practice what you need this week.

-Instead of another vocabulary list, you get specific German situations with a role, a character, and goals.
-Browse by level and jump into the kind of conversation you are likely to face in Germany, Austria, or Switzerland.
+Instead of another vocabulary list, you get specific real-life situations with a role, a character, and goals.
+Browse by language and level, and jump into the kind of conversation you're actually likely to face.

-• Work, housing, errands, travel, food, family — a growing German-first library
+• Work, housing, errands, travel, food, family — a growing library in German, Spanish, and English

 • Filter by CEFR level (A1 → B2)